garth5689/garth5689.github.io/_posts/2017-05-19-speeding_commuters.md

 Again, I've highlighted a particular transition in both the chain and the transition matrix, to make it clear how they relate.

-The higlighted transition shows that if Driver A & B each have 1 ticket, the probability, *at the start of a trip, before the driver is chosen*, Driver B has a .075 probability of receiving a ticket on that trip.
+The higlighted transition shows that if Driver A & B each have 1 ticket, *at the start of a trip, before the driver is chosen*, Driver B has a .075 probability of receiving a ticket on that trip.

 We can double check that our translation matrix is plausible by confirming the following assumptions:
 * there are no possible transitions that reduce any driver's number of tickets